backstage/backstage/packages/techdocs-container/techdocs-core/README.md

 TechDocs Core plugin:

 Plugins:

 - search
 - mkdocs-monorepo-plugin

 Extensions:

 - admonition
 - toc
 - pymdown
   - caret
   - critic
   - details
   - emoji
   - inlinehilite
   - magiclink
   - mark
   - smartsymobls
   - highlight
   - extra
   - tabbed
   - tasklist
   - tilde
 - markdown_inline_graphviz
 - plantuml_markdown

 ## Changelog

+### 0.0.8

+- Superfences and Codehilite doesn't work very well together (squidfunk/mkdocs-material#1604) so therefore the codehilite extension is replaced by pymdownx.highlight

+- pymdownx.tabbed is added to support tabs to group markdown content, such as codeblocks.

+- "PyMdown Extensions includes three extensions that are meant to replace their counterpart in the default Python Markdown extensions."
+Therefore some extensions has been taken away in this version that comes by default from pymdownx.extra which is added now (https://facelessuser.github.io/pymdown-extensions/usage_notes/#incompatible-extensions)

 ### 0.0.7